 Hop on a river float.

-If you live close to a body of water, go hop on a river float.
+If you live near a body of water, hop on a river float.
 Or find a spot by the lake or the beach to relax, play some volleyball or frisbee, and get some sun.

 Enjoy a wine and cheese night.